JakubSzwajka/JakubSzwajka.github.io/_posts/2021-4-06-Mocking-API-in-Python.md

 ### Prepare our api client

 As I mentioned, all API clients have common interface, use it!
-Ladies and gentelmans, the fanciest API client ever below!
+Ladies and gentlemen, the fanciest API client ever below!

 ```python
 class MockedClient(Todo_interface):